openpubkey/openpubkey/README.md

 ### How does OpenPubkey ensure the nonce claim functions as nonce?

-In the user-identity scenario the CIC that contains the user's public key is hashed to the `nonce` claim in the ID Token.
+In the user-identity scenario the CIC (Client-Instance Claims) that contains the user's public key is hashed to the `nonce` claim in the ID Token.
 As OIDC requires that this field never repeat, OpenPubkey includes a random value, rz, in the CIC.
 Thus the hash of the CIC is always different and random.
 This maintains the required properties needed by the `nonce` claim in OIDC.

 ```golang
 rz = crypto.random()